BiffW/BVTA/README.md

 * Chaingun
   - All ammo box cost changed, lead ammo cheaper, others more expensive
-  - All bolts have higher launch impulse, sever probability and less spread
+  - All bolts have higher launch impulse, severance probability and less spread
   - Shredder bolts and Physicorium bolts have higher armor penetration
+  - Shredder Ammo Box contains 500 rounds instead of 400

 * Pulse Laser
   - Standard Fuel Box have 50 shots instead of 41